Number of claims and ruin time for a refracted risk process: The joint density of

 \section{The joint density of $(\tau, N_\tau)$}

-In the last section we give the joint density of the number of claims counted until ruin time and the ruin time using the Lagrange's Expansion theorem.
+In this section we give the joint density of the number of claims counted until ruin time and the ruin time using the Lagrange's Expansion theorem.
 We start with few facts that will be useful in the proof of the main result.

 Recall that by $w_{\infty}(u,n,t)$ we denote the joint density of $(\tau, N_\tau)$ for the classical risk process (\ref{CL}) (with infinite barrier $b=+\infty$); see (\ref{winfty}).
 For $i=1,2$ we denote